aadarshm24/hospital-eda-project/Readme.md

 - Domain knowledge (healthcare) is important for data science
 - Choosing the right visualization type matters
 - Pandas groupby and mapping functions are powerful

-## 🐛 Known Issues

-- Some conditions might not have department mappings (handled as null)
-- Dataset is limited to specific conditions only
-- Costs might vary based on hospital location (not normalized)

-## 🔮 Future Improvements

-- [ ] Add more medical conditions to the mapping
-- [ ] Include geographic analysis (if location data available)
-- [ ] Implement interactive dashboards using Plotly
-- [ ] Add time-series analysis for admission trends
-- [ ] Create automated report generation

-## 📝 License

-This project is created for educational purposes as part of college coursework.

-## 🤝 Contributing

-This is a student project, but suggestions are welcome!
-Feel free to open an issue or submit a pull request.

-## 📧 Contact

-**Aadarsh Mishra**
-ERP ID: 6605983
-Class Serial: 07

 ---